Section 1: Overview

-- 20 general English lessons per week (15 hours)
+- 15 hours of English lessons per week

 - Half-board accommodation in single en suite rooms (breakfast and dinner)

 - Travel cards for zones 1 and 2 (access to all main tourist sites)

 - 1 x full day excursion per week